 “Oh.
 Well does it taste good?”

-I placed my little plant into it’s new home.
+I placed my little plant into its new home.
 “Camron, I have a delicious recipe in mind just for this type of squash.
 It will be really good, I promise.”

 After that he was satisfied.
 Months later, when I harvested the fruit of my labors, indeed it was delicious, and everyone loved it!
 I know you will enjoy making and sharing this squash with friends and family this holiday season.

 My husband and I both grew up in central New Mexico, generally a very hot, arid place.
 It’s extremely difficult to get anything to grow in the sand without being scorched to death.
 So when we moved to Idaho two years ago we embarked on the great task of growing our own vegetable garden, something commonly done here.
-If you’ve never grown a vegetable garden, it can sound simple, but in reality requires a great amount of work.
+If you’ve never grown a vegetable garden, it can sound simple, but in reality, requires a great amount of work.
 For us that first year it was quite a learning experience.
-But with sunshine, water and some TLC we had a great garden.
+But with sunshine, water, and some TLC we had a great garden.
 There is such a wonderful satisfaction that comes from seeing and enjoying the fruits of your labors.
 The squash I used for this recipe was picked from my own garden.

-It is a fantastic feeling to know when you need something to cook for dinner, you can walk outside, pick it and create a lovely dish to eat in your home!
+It is a fantastic feeling to know when you need something to cook for dinner, you can walk outside, pick it, and create a lovely dish to eat in your home!
 No going to the store and spending money.
 There truly is something to be said for self-sufficiency.
-One of my goals in life is to be completely self sufficient.
-I’m talking having my own property big enough for my own personal farm.
+One of my goals in life is to be completely self-sufficient.
+I’m talking about having my own property big enough for my own personal farm.
 Seriously!
 With a nice looking earth ship home too.
 Never heard of one, check this out.
 They can make them look like nice typical homes now too!
 I love the idea of not spending money on utilities and growing my own food right in my house!